EliahKagan/weighted-intervals/ALGORITHM.md

 In the algorithm given by Jon Kleinberg and Éva Tardos in [*Algorithm Design*](https://www.pearson.com/us/higher-education/program/Kleinberg-Algorithm-Design/PGM319216.html), intervals are sorted by finishing time (with ties broken arbitrarily) and numbered 1 through *n*.
-The solution to each subproblem consisting of first *j* intervals (or that solution&rsquo;s cost) is to be memoized or tabulated in *M[j]*.
+The solution to each subproblem consisting of the first *j* intervals (or that solution&rsquo;s cost) is to be memoized or tabulated in *M[j]*.
 A subroutine *p(j)* returns the highest *i* whose finishing time is no later than *j*&rsquo;s start time; as mentioned in the [revised version of the slides by Kevin